Overview

 Cloud Functions

-Cloud Functions is a way to run JS code through Node.js on a server managed by Google.
+Cloud Functions is a serverless functions offering: we run code on servers operated by Google.

-Some functions are triggered on HTTP requests.
-Some functions are triggered by events that happen in the Firebase ecosystem such as the registration of a new user in Firebase Auth.
+The functions may trigger on spontaneous requests, or on events happening in the Firebase ecosystem, such as the registration of new users through Firebase Auth.

 import { onRequest, onCall } from "firebase-functions/https"